 Reasonable force may be used in instances of violence or crime, usually in cases where it is necessary to defend oneself or others who may be vulnerable to attack.

 Reasonable force may also be used preemptively, in order to stop an attack from happening.
-If, for example, a person is clenching or raising their fists and appears to be about to strike another person, that person does not need to wait to be attacked before defending themselves by restraining (not hitting) the would-be attacker and preventing the assault.
+If, for example, a person is clenching or raising their fists and appears to be about to strike another person, that person does not need to wait to be attacked for self defence and restraining (not hitting) the would-be attacker and preventing the assault.

 These considerations form many of the legal boundaries which separate the definition of reasonable force from that of excessive force.